• Home

 CHOCOLATE CHESS PIE

-If I went in your kitchen and looked at your cookbooks, how would I know which one is your favorite?
+If I went into your kitchen and looked at your cookbooks, how would I know which one is your favorite?
 Is the binding broken and is there stuff spilled on the pages?
 Are notes written in every margin?
 If so, that book is WELL LOVED!
 That is what my pie book looks like!

 A 45 degree angle shot of the CHOCOLATE CHESS PIE showing the shiny upper crust